 MOD ACP/62A19/3#1923

-5.516A In the band 17.3-17.7 GHz, earth stations of the fixed-satellite service (space-to-Earth) in Region 1 shall not claim protection from the broadcasting-satellite service feeder-link earth stations operating under Appendix 30A, nor put any limitations or restrictions on the locations of the broadcasting-satellite service feeder-link earth stations anywhere within the service area of the feeder link.
-(WRC-03)
+5.516A In the band 17.3-17.7 GHz, earth stations of the fixed-satellite service (space-to-Earth) in Regions 1 and 2 shall not claim protection from the broadcasting-satellite service feeder-link earth stations operating under Appendix 30A, nor put any limitations or restrictions on the locations of the broadcasting-satellite service feeder-link earth stations anywhere within the service area of the feeder link.
+In Region 2, the use of the fixed-satellite service in the band 17.3-17.7 GHz shall not cause unacceptable interference to the space station receivers of the broadcasting-satellite service feeder link in Regions 1 and 3 operating and those to be operated in the future under Appendix 30A; upon receipt of a report of unacceptable interference, the notifying administration of the fixed-satellite service shall immediately eliminate or reduce interference to an acceptable level.
+In order to implement the commitment with regard to fixed-satellite service allocation in Region 2, the notifying administration of the fixed-satellite service at the time of notification under Article 11 of the Radio Regulations, submitting Appendix 4 information to the BR shall also submit a firm measurable, objective and enforceable commitment that in the case of unacceptable interference undertake to immediately cease emission or reduce the interference to an acceptable level and that the fixed-satellite service system is capable to make this commitment immediately.
+(WRC-23)

 MOD ACP/62A19/4#1925